ShamylZakariya/KesslerSyndrome/NOTES.md

 ## Presently

 - Do I still need Scenario::clear????

-- Having DrawComponent override getLayer is stupid, compared to having it make a call to setLayer, or some such. (or is it?)
+- Having DrawComponent subclasses override getLayer is stupid, compared to having them make a call to setLayer, or some such.
+    - confirm that getBB() is sanely implemented - e.g., maybe default implementation should return cpBBInvalid for NEVER, infinity for ALWAYS, and ... assert false for CULLING?
+    - can I kill Object::getBB()????
+It might not be getting called now

+- Greeble atlasses need some kind of probability bias

 ## Todo